Peripheral Neuropathy Surgery in Henderson & Las Vegas, NV

 Treatments for Peripheral Neuropathy

 Traditionally, there have been no good treatment options for the pain and numbness associated with peripheral neuropathy.
-Most neuropathy patients are given pain medication and something like Gabapentin or Lyrica if their symptoms are severe enough.
+Most neuropathy patients are given pain medication.
 These medications are often ineffective and can produce unwanted side effects.
 Medications and spinal nerve blocks can reduce or mask the pain of neuropathy, but they do not address the root cause.

 Our office sees so many neuropathy patients who have visited a multitude of doctors in their search for relief, including physical therapists, chiropractors, alternative medicine practitioners and more trying to find relief.